ATR-Lab/go2_ws/src/go2_dance_orchestrator/README.md

 This package provides a comprehensive dance orchestration system for the Unitree Go2 robot, featuring:

 - **Single Command Execution**: Execute individual dance moves with completion tracking
-- **Multi-Modal Completion Detection**: Uses progress monitoring, mode changes, movement stillness, and timeout fallback
+- **Hybrid Completion Detection**: Intelligent robot state monitoring with intelligent timing fallback
+- **Command-Specific Timing**: Each dance move has appropriate expected duration
+- **Automatic Upgrade**: Seamlessly switches to robot feedback when available
 - **ROS2 Integration**: Clean integration with existing `go2_robot_sdk`
 - **Extensible Architecture**: Designed for easy addition of dance sequences and new commands